 All supply pipes and the bottom half of riser pipes are converted into three sections of supply pipes in the default recirculation loop design.
 All return pipes and the top half of riser pipes are converted into three sections of return pipes in the default recirculation loop design.
 The first pipe section includes pipes from the water heating plant master mixing valve outlet to the first riser.
 The second pipe section includes supply pipes for the first half risers and the bottom half of these first half risers.
 The third pipe section includes the remaining supply pipes and the bottom half of the second half risers.
 The first pipe section represents pipes for supplying the whole building and, therefore, has the largest pipe diameter.
 The second section has a smaller pipe diameter because it represents the supply pipes and riser pipes with smaller pipe diameters.
-Pipe diameter for the third section is smallest because it represents pipes serving the fewest dwelling units.
+Pipe diameter for the third section is smallest because it represent pipes serving the fewest dwelling units.
 Return pipe sections (4, 5, and 6) represent return pipes and the top half of riser pipes in a similar way as supply pipe sections.
-Each return pipe section has the same pipe length as the corresponding supply pipe section.
-Pipe diameters for all return pipe sections are 0.75 inch.
+Each return pipe diameters for all return pipe sections are 0.75 inch.